GetEmailsLLC/getemails_plugin_for_wc/readme.md

-This is a WooCommerce GetEmails plugin
+This is a WC GetEmails plugin

 ## Installation

-1. Upload the entire 'woocommerce-getemails' folder to the '/wp-content/plugins/' directory
+1. Upload the entire 'WC-getemails' folder to the '/wp-content/plugins/' directory

 2. Activate the plugin through the 'Plugins' menu in WordPress